johndbigboi/M2-project-QuizGame/README.md

 ## Closing Notes:

-On the process of developing this project it builds up my confidence on solving logical problems around JavaScript and API's, pushing my knowledge further and help me understand how the codes work.
+Through the process of developing this project my confidence in solving logical problems around JavaScript and API's increased, pushing my knowledge further and this helped me understand how codes work.

 ## Disclaimer: